thejcannon/AdventOf-OneLineOf-Code2023/README.md

   that expression could be a list, and that list could have multiple elements, and those elements can be expressions which **must** be evaluated in order to compute their corresponding values in the list. :wink:
+  - Or perhaps you know expressions will return a `False`-y value. `(<expr> or <expr>)` is an easy way to have both be evaluated with the result being the result of the second expression, given you know the first expression will always be `False`-y